Odyssey: The Compleat Apventure

-Odyssey: The Compleat Apventure was a video game written by Robert Clardy and released by Synergistic Software in 1980.
+Odyssey: The Compleat Apventure is a video game written by Robert Clardy and released by Synergistic Software in 1980.
 It was created for the Apple II platform and is considered one of the first microcomputer-based role-playing video games.
 The title was intentionally misspelled; Apventure is a reference to the Apple computer while "Compleat" is simply an Archaic spelling of the word "complete" meant to match the feel and setting of the game.

-A forerunner of Akalabeth and Ultima, Odyssey was a multi-part adventure game that placed the player in the role of the leader of an army who sets out to vanquish an evil wizard.
+A forerunner of Akalabeth and Ultima, Odyssey was a multi-part adventure game that placed the player in the role of the leader of an army who sets out to vanquish the Caliph, an evil wizard.
 Elements of Dungeons & Dragons can be found within the game, which combines elements of two earlier games written by Clardy: Dungeon Campaign and Wilderness Campaign.

 Game overview

+In the game, the player is tasked with recovering a magic orb wielded years ago by the High One and restoring it to his fortress; since the High One was defeated, the Caliph has seized power and installed himself in the fortress of the High One.
+In order to save the human race, the player also must defeat the Caliph and earn the right to be the next High One.

 The game features several major sections.
 Except for the endgame section, the game play is presented in a top-down map format with limited animation and sound effects.